Engee documentation

 • Custom

-Selecting Phase or Time allows the Steer input port to be used for the block.
+Selecting Phase or `Time' allows you to use the input port Steer for the block.

-Selecting Custom allows the unit to use the WS input port.
+Selecting Custom allows you to use the WS input port for the block.

 Dependencies

-To use this parameter, set the Specify sensor array as parameters to Partitioned Array or Replicated subarray.
+To use this parameter, set the Specify sensor array as parameter to Partitioned Array or `Replicated subarray'.

-The operating frequency of the subarray phase shift, specified as a positive real scalar.
+The operating frequency of the phase shift of the subarray, specified as a positive real scalar.
 The units of measurement are hertz.

 Dependencies